Dickinson-COMP-491-492/website/docs/02-ProjExplore.md

 - **Project Repository:** The URL of the repository where the latest version of the source code is located.
 This is where a developer would go to get the code for the project (e.g. GitHub, BitBucket, SourceForge, etc.).
 - **Project Homepage:** The public-facing homepage for the project.
 For many projects this will be different from the repository.
 Some smaller projects may keep everything in the repository.
 - **Product:** Summarize in a few sentences what the software product does.
-- **Target User Community:** Summarize in a few sentences who the user community for the software product is what the benefit of the software is to them.
+- **Target User Community:** Summarize in a few sentences: (i) Who is the user community for the software product? (ii) What is the benefit of the software to the user community.
 - **Getting Started:** Imagine that you have been assigned to start working on this project as a developer...
 What did you find that would make it easy to get started as a developer on this project?
 (Give links to resources as appropriate).
 What did you find (or not find) that would make it difficult to get started as a developer with this project?